PlummersSoftwareLLC/Primes/README.md

 Community contributions, fixes and improvements are accepted on this branch.
 If you want to add your own solution, please read [CONTRIBUTING.md](CONTRIBUTING.md).

-## Running all benchmarks
+## Running the benchmarks

-All benchmarks (solutions) in this repository can be built and run with one Makefile.
+The vast majority of benchmarks (solutions) in this repository can be built and run with one Makefile.
 This is described in [BENCHMARK.md](BENCHMARK.md).

 ## Viewing results